 This project was designed for 2 workshops i gave at Sonar Hong Kong, as an introduction to Arduino.
 It uses a standard Arduino UNO to build an 8-step 3-channel sequencer, connected to a custom PCB with an Arduino-based drum chip that has 8 drum sounds (based on the dsp-D8).
 Below video shows the ‘play’ mode of the sequencer, with the audio output connected to a small amplifier (BuffaloAmp).

-The full slideshow with a step by step guide to this project is available here:
+The full slideshow with a step by step guide to this project is available below, and a zip with the code is here: sonar2018

 The PCB has an Atmega328P-PU programmed as a ‘Duemilanove’ with 16MHz crystal (with the same bootloader i use in all of my projects).
 It has an LM386 amplifier with speaker output, and also a mini jack socket.
 The 8 drum inputs have internal pull-ups, and the drum sound is triggered by a falling edge (see slides).
 This first version does not have the RC low pass filter recommended by the dsp-D8 creator; it only has the DC blocking cap on the Atmega output pin.
 This results in a lower speaker volume which was better for the workshops.